Wolfbatcat/AO3-FicTracker/documentation/AO3 Fictracker - BlackBatCat's Version.md

 - Fixed case-sensitive tag comparison bug that prevented removing tags from dropdown menus when AO3 normalized tag casing
 - Fixed issue where blurbs would not inherit original box shadow and border properties when Border Size set to 0

+---
+## 🙌 Credits

+My heartiest thanks to farin for the life-changing FicTracker script.
+[Send them a tip](https://ko-fi.com/infinimotis)!